olchui428/isom3000h-project/README.md

 After writing the unit tests, they can be executed using the command `npm test`.
 A complete log of the testing process will be available in the terminal.

-Alternatively, instead of directly running unit tests, coverage can be obtained with the command `npm run coverage`.
+Alternatively, instead of directly running unit tests, coverage can be obtained with the command `npm run coverage`, and the generated files can be removed with the command `npm run clean:coverage`.
 Note that the course TA expects >80% coverage for our project.

 Following the test-driven development pattern, test cases are written alongside Contract implementation to make sure of Contract feature correctness.